reidpr/quac/sphinx/map_reduce.rst

 Adding more input data
 ----------------------

-One of the neat things that ``makereduce`` can do is add additional data and then only re-run the parts of the job that are affected.
+One of the neat things that ``quacreduce`` can do is add additional data and then only re-run the parts of the job that are affected.
 For example::

   $ echo 'qux' > /tmp/foo3.txt
   $ cd /tmp/mrjob
-  $ makereduce --update . /tmp/foo*.txt
+  $ quacreduce --update . /tmp/foo*.txt
   $ make -j2
   [...FIXME...]
   $ cat out/*